tibs/python-history/python-history.rst

   16-ton weight from the TV series or of a can of SPAM :-) """

   * perl: https://en.wikipedia.org/wiki/Perl
-  * tcl: http://www.tcl.tk/about/history.html by Jogn Ousterhout
+  * tcl: http://www.tcl.tk/about/history.html by John Ousterhout
   * occam: https://en.wikipedia.org/wiki/Occam_(programming_language)

   NB: significant *indentation*, not significant whitespace